rslifka/elasticity/README.md

 ### PARALLEL

-Given the importance of specifying a reasonable value for [http://pig.apache.org/docs/r0.8.1/cookbook.html#Use+the+Parallel+Features PARALLEL] (the number of parallel reducers), Elasticity calculates and passes through a reasonable default up with every invocation in the form of a script variable called E_PARALLELS.
+Given the importance of specifying a reasonable value for [the number of parallel reducers](http://pig.apache.org/docs/r0.8.1/cookbook.html#Use+the+Parallel+Features PARALLEL), Elasticity calculates and passes through a reasonable default up with every invocation in the form of a script variable called E_PARALLELS.
 This default value is based off of the formula in the Pig Cookbook and the number of reducers AWS configures per instance.

 For example, if you had 8 instances in total and your slaves were m1.xlarge, the value is 26 (as shown below).